 Best beaches in Mykonos for families – Ornos

 Ornos beach is only a 10 minute drive from Mykonos town.
 It’s location, as well as its supremely calm seas and clear waters, make it one of the island’s most popular.
 A wonder, considering the beach at the rear gets battered by wind making it popular for kite surfers.
 Ornos itself gets crowded in the summer even for Mykonos’s standards.
 Try visiting Mykonos in May and June for lesser crowds especially at this well liked beach.
-The area is a popular stop off for the restaurants and bars around this well developed area.
+The area is a popular stop off for the restaurants and bars around this well developed area, not to mention its outstanding hotels.
 As a result superyachts line the horizon of the bay.
 All being said, the beach does benefit from fair prices, comfy loungers and good restaurants.
 I’d recommend trying Appagio for its seafood particularly the calamari and seafood linguine.

 The following are the prices for a set of 2 sunbeds and an umbrella at Ornos;